Browser does not support script.

 I have been a technician for 29 years and have worked in teaching and research laboratories.
 I have gained valuable experience in the day to day routines of running laboratories, trailing and testing protocols for practicals in Biochemistry, Cell Pathology and Microbiology and Haematology.

-I have gained valuable experience in research laboratories working with Research fellows, Phd Students, and academics.
+I have gained valuable experience in research laboratories working with Research fellows, PhD students, and academics.
 This has given me the skills and a variety of techniques to help in passing on knowledge to undergraduate students and colleagues.

 I have experience in Cell culture, electrophoresis, Pcr and Immunohistochemistry.
 I adhere to H&S and COSHH within a category II laboratory.